meesterkurt/joyofprofessionallearning/index.md

       <div class="col-md-10 col-md-offset-2">
         <div class="block">
           <h1 class="animated fadeInUp"> The Joy of<br>Professional Learning</h1>
           <p class="animated fadeInUp">Professional learning is inspirational and engaging.
-That’s why we designed different recipes clearly outlining the time, tools and ingredients to inspire you to cook up delicious learning activities for teachers.</p>
+That’s why we designed different recipes clearly outlining the time, tools, and ingredients to inspire you to cook up delicious learning activities for teachers and leaders.</p>
           <p class="animated fadeInUp"><a href="/books">Download now</a></p>
         </div>
       </div>